milanz14/milanz14/README.md

 ### Thanks for stopping by.
 I'm a software developer with a passion for web development and solving problems.

-I'm a mechanical engineer by education and I work in sales.
+Proficient with the following tech stacks:
+MERN
+PERN
+MEAN

 <br/>